-Yet, another line of research has shown that institutional practices and individual legislative behaviour are not random from a gender perspective (Kantola 2022).
+Yet, another line of research has shown that institutional practices and individual legislative behaviour are not immune from a gender perspective (Kantola 2022).
 Beyond the EP's "success story", studies have observed that some division of legislative labour as well as allocations of top positions reflect a clear gendered pattern.
 Previous researchers have observed that female MEPs are systematically underrepresented in the attribution of certain influential committees, creating a divide between "hard" and "soft" politics between male and female MEPs (Dingler & Fortin-Rittberger 2022).
 These results raise questions about the ability of female MEPs to develop a 'substantive' representative agenda, beyond their mere presence in terms of 'descriptive' representation.
 This paper seeks to contribute to this debate by identifying and explaining gendered patterns in legislative behaviour, studying the use of 163.279 written parliamentary questions (WPQs) over 25 years (1994-2019).
-For that purpose, the paper relies on a content analysis of policy domains, used as a proxy for the substantive focus of MEPs' parliamentary activity (see also de Vet & Devroe 2022).
-Based on automated imputation of policy dictionaries, our quantitative analysis determines the policy fields of WPQs and determine whether some gendered patterns are distinctively observed.
+For that purpose, the paper relies on a content analysis of policy domains, used as a proxy for the substantive focus of MEPs' parliamentary activity.
+Based on automated imputation of policy dictionaries, our quantitative analysis determines the policy fields of WPQs and determine whether some gendered patterns emerge.

 This contribution is structured as follows.
-Using analytical frameworks from the literature on national parliaments, we first develop hypotheses explaining why female MEPs would specialize in policy fields that are considered "hard versus soft policy domains" (Krook & O'Brien 2012), displaying a specific gendered pattern.
+Using analytical frameworks from the literature on national parliaments, we first develop hypotheses explaining why female MEPs would adopt a substantive focus in relation to policy fields that are considered "hard versus soft policy domains" (Krook & O'Brien 2012), displaying a specific gendered pattern.
 Second, we present our methodology and research strategy for a quantitative content analysis, discussing the first empirical results based on descriptive statistics.
-Third, we test in multivariate models the moderating effects of political-institutional factors which suggest that the gendered patterns in MEPs' behaviour can be explained by types of parliamentary procedures (priority questions), political contexts (issues and policy) as well as institutional distribution of power (strength and prestige of committees).
+Third, we test in multivariate models the moderating effects of institutional factors which suggest that the gendered patterns in MEPs' behaviour can be explained by their individual characteristics (seniority in the EP) as well as institutional distribution of power (strength and prestige of committees).
 Finally, we discuss the implications of our empirical results for the gendered functioning of the European Parliament and its broader impacts for legislative studies.